 - Find the area where your nose joins your cheeks.

-- Place one finger on your face at either side of your nostrils and press.
+- Press one finger on your face at either side of your nostrils.

 The bladder 2 (BL2) pressure points are located between the bridge of your nose and the inner side of your upper eyelid.
 To relieve pressure in your sinuses and around your eyes, try this: